Get the Help You Need During a Personal Financial Crisis

 3. Supplemental Nutrition Assistance Program (SNAP)

 SNAP offers nutrition assistance to millions of low-income individuals and families, including those who have fallen on temporary hard times due to job loss, medical crisis, or other setbacks.
 In most states, benefits are accessed through a scannable debit card and are funded by federal taxes.
 The program works with states, nutrition educators, neighborhoods, and faith-based organizations to make sure families have enough to eat.
 Find out if you’re eligible for SNAP here.

 4. Women, Infants, and Children (WIC)

 WIC is a short-term assistance program for families with young children.
 It supports low-income women who are pregnant, breastfeeding, or parents of young children with free nutritious food, nutrition education, and breastfeeding support or baby formula.
 WIC clinics can also help with referrals to other support services.
 Find out if you qualify for WIC here.

-For those facing an acute financial crisis, it can be a challenge to ask for—and receive—help.
+For those facing an acute financial crisis, it can be a challenge to ask for and receive help.
 Creating a fundraiser is a simple way for people to ask friends and family for help getting back on their feet.
 Starting a fundraiser can also help secure funds faster than government programs—on GoFundMe, for example, you get access to your funds throughout your fundraising, not just at its conclusion.
-With a 0% platform fee, GoFundMe is free to use and you get to keep more of the money you raise.

 6. Society of Saint Vincent de Paul

 Acting on its mission to end poverty, this nonprofit takes a person-to-person approach to help those in need of social services and financial assistance.
 They’re committed to helping people with housing, food, transportation, utilities, clothing, and medicine.
 Find out what services the Society offers in your area.

 7. Net Wish